panchanandevops/Learning-Prometheus/Prometheus-lab/README.md

     - `emailConfigs:` Email-specific configuration.
         -  `- to: "team@example.com"`: Email address to which notifications are sent.
         -  `sendResolved: true`: Whether to send notifications when alerts are resolved.
+## Acknowledgment
+I extend my sincere gratitude to all the readers who have dedicated their valuable time and exhibited patience in exploring this content.
+Your commitment to learning and understanding is truly appreciated.